 The key difference between the different approaches is the way in which the customer experience is believed to be developed most effectively.
 It can be by focusing on customer acquisition or by developing the overall customer experience.

 Whether you experience the benefits of the data collected most concretely in the development of processes or customer acquisition, we believe the easiest wins can be achieved by leveraging your satisfied customers in your company’s customer acquisition.
 This does not rule out the possibility that the feedback data itself would otherwise be valuable, but you will certainly get faster results by leveraging your satisfied customers.

-When it comes to measuring customer satisfaction and collecting feedback and really making the most of it, the process is often divided by us into three stages.
-These three steps ensure that customer satisfaction is actually translated into sales growth.
+Measuring customer satisfaction and collecting feedback and making the most of the gathered data is a process.
+It can be divided into three stages.

 In the first phase, the measurement of customer satisfaction and the collection of feedback are always put in order.
 We often like to use NPS (Net Promoter Score), as the primary quantitative measure.

 ”How likely are you to recommend us to a friend or colleague?”

 Perhaps the most important reason from these is the first, the discovery of potential.

 The process we are defining here doesn’t work for companies that don’t have satisfied customers.